dcannatella/LCCanalysis/README.md

 this project, aiming to contribute to a better understanding of land cover dynamics and their implications for sustainable development.

-## Data Sources {#data-sources}
+## Data Sources

-The analysis of the Pearl River Delta's urbanization dynamics draws upon a diverse array of data sourceswith global coverage:
+The analysis of the Pearl River Delta's urbanization dynamics draws upon a diverse array of data sources with global coverage:

 -   [**ESA CCI Land Cover Maps (ESA CCI-LC)**](https://www.esa-landcover-cci.org/?q=node/164): Provides